 Catalogue Query Results

-GENERAL REMARKS: Good description and illustration of the adult female given by Ferris in Zimmerman (1948).
-Good description and illustration of the adult male given Beardsley (1960).
+GENERAL REMARKS: Good description and illustration of the adult female given by De Lotto (1977).
+Redescription and illustrations in Miller & Giliomee, 2011)

 Return to Query Index Page